U.S. Bancorp Tower: Design

 Perhaps the most unusual features of the U.S. Bancorp Tower are its shape and color.
 Pietro Belluschi was most concerned about the play of light and shadows on its surface; meanwhile, the SOM team had to work with a uniquely shaped lot due to the street grid.
 Because of the street grid, the tower features no right angles in its parallelogram footprint.
 This, in turn, makes it look either extremely slender or wide depending upon one's viewing angle.
 Belluschi carefully selected the glass and granite for the exterior facing.
 The pink granite covering the building was quarried in Spain.
-The Pittsburgh Plate Glass used for the windows is also pink, an effect caused by its being "glazed in a semitransparent coating of copper and silver that looks pink from the outside".
+The glazing used for the windows is also pink, an effect caused by its being "glazed in a semitransparent coating of copper and silver that looks pink from the outside".
 The windows can absorb or reflect light depending upon how much light is upon them, while the surrounding granite may appear darker or lighter than the window panes, depending upon the time of day.
 The unusual color earned the building the nickname "Big Pink".
 From 2013 to 2015, the entire building underwent interior design renovation.

 In October 2019, the building achieved the Leadership in Energy and Environmental Design Platinum certification for environmental sustainability from the U.S. Green Building Council.